Todd Bentley: Leadership of Lakeland Revival

-On 9 July 2008, ABC News' Nightline broadcast an investigative report on Bentley, focusing on his faith healing claims, finances, and criminal past.
-Following the report, Bentley took time off from the revival, but returned on 18 July 2008.
-Five days later, Bentley and Strader announced that Bentley would be leaving the revival permanently and that his last day would be 23 August 2008.
-Bentley's last day of preaching that year was on Friday 8 August 2008 when he left Lakeland for his first, and only, day of "taking the revival on the road."
+On July 9, 2008, ABC News' Nightline broadcast an investigative report on Bentley, focusing on his faith healing claims, finances, and criminal past.
+Following the report, Bentley took time off from the revival, but returned on July 18, 2008.
+Five days later, Bentley and Strader announced that Bentley would be leaving the revival permanently and that his last day would be August 23, 2008.
+Bentley's last day of preaching that year was on Friday, August 8, 2008, when he left Lakeland for his first, and only, day of "taking the revival on the road."
 He drew a small crowd in South Carolina during an open-air meeting at Heritage International.
 Three days later it was reported that Bentley, "has filed for separation from his wife, a former spokesperson said Monday, and will not return to the ongoing revival."
 Four days after that on August 15, 2008, the news of his resignation became public.

 After the news of the resignation was released, many Christian leaders released statements filled with opinions on what had gone wrong with the Lakeland Outpouring.
-While they all admitted there were serious issues, they did not agree on the specifics as some came from old friends, others from those trying to be neutral, and others were calling Bentley a "false prophet."
+While they all admitted there were serious issues, they did not agree on the specifics as some came from old friends, others from those trying to be neutral, and still others who called Bentley a "false prophet."
+Religion scholar Matthew D. Taylor states that the event "raised searching questions about [C. Peter Wagner's] whole [New Apostolic Reformation] paradigm" as a number of the movement's prophets and apostles had supported Bentley because of personal revelations ostensibly from God.
+Wagner received backlash and some apostles left the International Coalition of Apostolic Leaders afterwards.